mankah/Project-2/README.md

 ## Business Problem
-$ <<Name of Company>> wants to find a more efficient way to predict the price of a house in Seattle when doing its appraisals.
+Acme Appraisals wants to find a more efficient way to predict the price of a house in Seattle when doing its appraisals.
 We are tasked with making a model that will be the best at predicting the price of a house while limiting the predictions error.

 ## Data
+21597 records of home sales in King County, WA.
 #### Housing Data
     * kc_house_data.csv

 ## Methods
+ We first clean the data by handling null values and instituting the correct data types.
+We also remove outliers that are three or more standard deviations from the mean in the 'bathrooms', 'bedrooms', and 'sqft_living' features.
+We perform some EDA by exploring correlations and inspecting features, then make some inferential plots showing relationships between price and various features.
+We create a baseline model for reference, and then begin an iterative process of model-making, creating nine models in total.

 ## Results